scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 Yoav: "Authors who publish in English are most definitely not necessarily fluent in English!"

 David's repsonse: "Fully agree Yoav and Lucy!
 I do think that lots of journalists initially communicate via email which might be easier for less fluent authors though (that said, controlling for this better is something we’re looking at)"

+### Unanswered

+Zoom: "Random effects for journalists?"

+Zoom: "Are the news outlets primarily located in us/canada and northern european countrys?"

 # Robert Stojnic